welchbj/bscan/README.md

 | |_) \__ \ (__ (_| | | | |
 |_.__/|___/\___\__,_|_| |_|

-An asynchronous service enumeration tool
+an asynchronous service enumeration tool

 positional arguments:
   targets               the targets and/or networks on which to perform enumeration